antonfirsov/docs/2018/11-Nov/net-standard-21/net-standard-21.md

 implementation on runtimes that support .NET Standard 2.1 while not giving up on the bigger reach that .NET Standard 2.0 offers.

-For more recommendations that are relevant for library authors check out the brand new documentation on [Cross-platform targeting][cross-docs].
+For more recommendations on targeting, check out the brand new documentation on [cross-platform targeting][cross-docs].

 ## Governance model